Go Deep: Background and composition

 In 1997, Jackson released her sixth studio album The Velvet Rope; it chronicled her emotional breakdown, stemming from self-hatred, childhood humiliation, physical abuse, and distorted body image.
-Its lead single, "Got 'til It's Gone", peaked at number three on R&B/Hip-Hop Airplay chart.
+Its lead single, "Got 'til It's Gone", peaked at number three on the Hot R&B Airplay chart.
 The following singles "Together Again" and "I Get Lonely" also were commercial successes – both peaking within the top three on the US Billboard Hot 100.
 "Go Deep" was then promoted as the fourth international single from The Velvet Rope; Virgin Records sent the single to rhythmic contemporary and urban radios in the United States on June 9, 1998, and to contemporary hit radio on June 30.
 It also received a release in the United Kingdom on June 15, followed by a July 13 release in other European countries and Oceania.
 Official remixes for the song were released, featuring rappers Missy Elliott and Timbaland and musician Teddy Riley.
 Author Ayanna Dozier writes that by collaborating with Elliott and Timbaland, Jackson was "making conscious decisions to place herself in dialogue with the changing hip-hop landscape".

 "Go Deep" was written and produced by Jackson, Jimmy Jam and Terry Lewis, with lyrics co-written by René Elizondo Jr, Jackson's husband at the time, though this fact was kept secret until the couple filed for divorce in 2000.
 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song is set in time signature of common time with a moderately slow tempo of 100 beats per minute, in the key of G-flat major, with Jackson's vocals spanning from Gb3 to Gb5.
 A pop song, "Go Deep" was described by Billboard as a "danceable track with deep, syncopated beats", overlaid by Jackson's vocals which were described by The New York Times as "girlish breathiness".
 Rolling Stone called the track a "pulsing erotic groover".
 Crowd voices and body percussion evoke a party atmosphere.
 Rick de Yampert of The Tennessean observed traces of New jill swing in its composition, while Austin American-Statesman's Michael Corcoran opined that the track was influenced by Madonna's work.
 Jeff Hall of Courier-Post observed the "lean funk backing with an ultra smooth vocal arrangement" on "Go Deep".

 Lyrically, the song talks about Jackson having a night out with her friends, with the singer asserting on the chorus: "We go deep and we don't get no sleep / Cause we be up all night until the early light".
 During the song, Jackson expresses her wish to meet a man in a club and have sex with him; Jonathan Bernstein of The New York Observer wrote that the lyrics showed "her desire to cruise a club, snag a stud, drag him home and do him".
 Multiple reviewers thought that the lyrics were hedonistic.
 Mark Guarino of The Daily Herald described the lyrics to "Go Deep" as "loose".